JoshWein/MemTool/Readme.md

 In a NonGUI environment, this program takes the file as a command line argument and outputs the data in a basic format colouring the words to designate free and allocated blocks.

-This version of the program only runs a very basic analyzation of an explicit free list, for all other functionality, run the GUI version.
+This version of the program only runs a very basic visualization of a sorted explicit free list, for all other functionality such as fragmentation and link display, run the GUI version.

 ## GUI

 To run, run MemTool.jar and click "Upload Snapshot" to choose a file to upload.

-In a GUI environment, this program gives the user the option to load in a file via button press.
+In a GUI environment, this program gives the user the option to load in a file via button press or by simply dragging and dropping the file into the application.
 The application renders the data using blocks colored green and red to distinguish between free and allocated blocks.
 Each block represents one row of memory.
 By hovering the mouse over a block you can see the starting memory address of that specific block and the sections total size.
 You can resize the application to make the squares bigger as well as load in a new file simply by clicking "Upload Snapshot" button.

 When hovering over a specific section, the previous and next sections will be higlighted orange and blue respectively.

 For all lists the application calculates external fragmentation and displays it in a pie chart.
-For a Full Memory Information list the application also calculates internal fragmentation and displays the total amount in a seperate pie chart based off of extra information.
+For a Full Memory Information list the application also calculates internal fragmentation and displays the total amount in a seperate pie chart as well as internal fragmentation for each individual section based off of extra information.
 See [sample layout](#full-memory-information-snapshot-layout).

 ## Explicit/Implicit Freelist Snapshot Layout